Identifying unemployment spells

 - Category changed from Data analysis to Questionnaire content

 Many thanks for your enquiry.
 The Understanding Society team is looking into it and we will get back to you as soon as we can.

 Stephanie Auty - Understanding Society User Support Officer

-#2 Updated by Lewis Anderson 11 months ago
+#2 Updated by Lewis Anderson about 1 year ago

 An update - I have an idea as to why there is this discrepancy between bw_njusp and w_nunmpsp_dv, I'd be interested in your comments.